w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 **Cons:**

-- Transaction censorship and centralization are concerns - sequencers/layer two nodes can be compromised in this regard.
+- Transaction censorship and centralization are of concern, where sequencers/L2 nodes can be compromised.
-- Challenge periods could take a substantial amount of time to pass, increasing time for the rollup to finalize onto the layer one network.
+- Challenge periods could take a substantial amount of time to pass, increasing time for the rollup to finalize onto the L1 network.
 - Due to their generalist nature of including any state change for their parent network, optimistic rollups can run into gas limitations or cause network congestion in the case of Ethereum.